 - 1 cup plain greek yogurt

-- 1 cup sugar
+- 1 cup granulated sugar

-- 2 teaspoons vanilla extract (learn to make your own here)
+- 2 teaspoons vanilla extract

-- 3/4 cup canola oil
+- 3/4 cup vegetable oil

 - Combine sugar, oil, yogurt, and vanilla.
 Mix with a hand mixer until well combined (a couple of minutes).

 - Add flour, baking powder, baking soda, nutmeg, cinnamon, and salt and mix until blended.

 - Add the shredded zucchini and mix on low.
 The batter will be thick.

 - Fill up each muffin half way and bake for 25 minutes.
 Test with toothpick and if the toothpick comes out clean, then the muffin is done.

 Tip 1The batter will be thick and that’s normal.
 You won’t be able to pour it into the muffin cups.
 Spoon it in.
 I just use a measuring cup.

 Tip 2I highly recommend using silicone muffin liners for this recipe.
 Eggless baking has its challenges and one major one is baked goods tend to stick.
 These liners are a game-changer.
 The muffin peels right off with NO muffin stuck to it.